-Today, there are more than 100,000 mobile health apps on the market for Apple and android devices, with mobile health revenues projected to jump to $26 billion by 2017, according to Mobile Health Economics.
+Today, there are more than 100,000 mobile health apps on the market for Apple and Android devices, with mobile health revenues projected to jump to $26 billion by 2017, according to Mobile Health Economics.

 In February 2015, the FDA announced plans to review mobile medical apps that interpret data and act like medical devices.
 (We include examples of companies the FDA warned about this at the end of this post.)

 The agency is basically making a call on the safety and effectiveness of certain apps.
-“Some mobile apps carry minimal risks to consumer or patients, but others can carry significant risks if they do not operate correctly.
+“Some mobile apps carry minimal risks to consumers or patients, but others can carry significant risks if they do not operate correctly.
 The FDA’s tailored policy protects patients while encouraging innovation,” said Jeffrey Shuren, M.D., J.D., Director of the FDA’s Center for Devices and Radiological Health, in a statement.

-The agency does not intend to regulate apps that track a person’s daily steps, enable patients to refill prescriptions or search medical references.
+The agency does not intend to regulate apps that track a person’s daily steps, enable patients to refill prescriptions, or search medical references.
 Nor will they oversee the mobile devices, such as iPhones and tablets, which can run medical apps.